mph-/lcapy/doc/expressions.rst

 - `plot()` plot the expression, provided there are no free symbols (see :ref:`plotting`)

-There are a number of global printing options, controlled by attributes of the `state` object.
+There are a number of global printing options, controlled by rc parameters:

-- `state.show_units` (default False) prints the units after an expression
+- `rcParams['units.show']` (default False) prints the units after an expression

-- `state.canonical_units` (default True) converts units to canonical form, e.g., V / A is shown as ohms.
+- `rcParams['units.canonical']` (default True) converts units to canonical form, e.g., V / A is shown as ohms.

-- `state.printing.abbreviate_units` (default True) prints V rather than volts
+- `rcParams['units.abbreviate']` (default True) prints V rather than volts

-- `state.printing.order` (default None) controls the order that symbols in an expression are printed.
-When `order =None`, SymPy orders the printed arguments and produces output like `-p + s`.
-When `order='none'`, SymPy does not order the printed arguments.
-However, when creating an expression, SymPy sorts the argument order for commutative operators (such as add) and does not honour how the expression was created.
+- `rcParams['sympy.print_order']` (default None) controls the order that symbols in an expression are printed.
+This can be `'lex'`, `'grlex'`, or `'grevlex'`.
+Note, symPy does not honour how the expression was created.

 .. _number_formatting: